 Why You Should Avoid ‘Cheap’ Cavapoos

-- Temperament – Many personality and temperament traits are inherited from puppies parents.
 Responsible breeders often mate certain dogs together to bring out the best qualities possible.
-Cheap breeders may sell you a puppy that grows up with poor temperament despite training.

 Cavapoo Puppies for Adoption

-- North Shore Animal League America – a rescue group dedicated to the NO-KILL movement that rescues Cavapoo and other dog breeds across the nation and finds homes for them by offering them for adoption
+- North Shore Animal League America – a rescue group dedicated to the NO-KILL movement that rescues Cavapoos and other dog breeds across the nation and finds homes for them through adoption.

 The Adoption Process

-Most rescues or shelters have the new owner sign an agreement that if they can’t keep the dog, for whatever reason, they will return it back to them.
+Most rescues or shelters have the new owner sign an agreement that if they can’t keep the dog, for whatever reason, they will return him back to them.